copperspice/copperspice/README.md

    * Improved storage to properly represent Unicode strings
    * QString8 (UTF-8) and QString16 (UTF-16) classes
    * Added QStringView and QStringParser
- * Integration of CsLibGuarded
-   * Used to manage shared data

 Using the Libraries
  * Any C++ application using CopperSpice can be built with CMake or any build system which imports CMake files